pmndrs/react-use-measure/readme.md

     yarn add react-use-measure

 This small tool will measure the boundaries (for instance width, height, top, left) of a view you reference.
 It is reactive and responds to changes in size, window-scroll and nested-area-scroll.
-It uses a [resize-observer polyfill](https://github.com/juggle/resize-observer) on platforms that do not support resize observers.

 ### Why do we need this hook?